 At the conclusion of the policy’s term length, you can either elect to let your life insurance coverage end or have coverage continue as provided under the guaranteed renewability feature.
 This means you are guaranteed the option to renew a reduced amount of coverage (up until the age of 95) without having to go through underwriting (i.e no exams).
 If you do choose to renew at the expiration of the initial term, premiums will be recalculated at a much higher rate based on your age at the time of renewal.
 That’s why you should consider buying the right amount of life insurance coverage from the start, or purchasing another smaller policy when your needs change.
 If you choose not to renew coverage, the policy is no longer in force and insurance coverage is no longer provided.
 If you were to pass away after the end of the term or renewal period, no term life insurance benefits will be paid.

 Underwriting is the process of conducting research and assessing the degree of risk for each applicant before the carrier takes on that risk.
 This process helps to set fair premiums to adequitely cover the true cost of insuring policyholders.

-Life insurance increases as you age, so it's best to purchase at a young age.
-Life insurance is important if you have just purchased a home and need to cover the mortgage, if you've recently had a baby or have plans to in the future, or if you would like to provide income replacement to your family in the event of an untimely death.
+Life insurance rates increase as you age, so the sooner you get it, the lower your premium will likely be.
+Applying soon means you can lock in your lowest rate.
+Owning life insurance is important if you have just purchased a home and need to cover the mortgage, if you've recently had a baby or have plans to in the future, or if you would like to provide income replacement for your family in the event of your untimely death.